-The Executive Track on 13 February is designed for business executives, including CEOs, CTOs and CISOs, and will outline the state of the quantum threat and quantum risk management.
+The Executive Track on 13 February was designed for business executives, including CEOs, CTOs and CISOs, and outlined the state of the quantum threat and quantum risk management.

-Attendees will learn how quantum computers are poised to disrupt the current technology landscape, and approaches being taken by businesses and governments to manage the quantum risk to information assets, cyber systems and business continuity, now and into the future of quantum computing.
+Attendees learnt how quantum computers are poised to disrupt the current technology landscape, and approaches being taken by businesses and governments to manage the quantum risk to information assets, cyber systems and business continuity, now and into the future of quantum computing.

-More precisely, this one-day event will be an opportunity to get an executive-level overview of quantum computing, why it is important and how it will disrupt the IT landscape.
+More precisely, this one-day event was an opportunity to get an executive-level overview of quantum computing, why it is important and how it will disrupt the IT landscape.